isc-projects/kea/doc/sphinx/man/perfdhcp.8.rst

    The ``-e prefix-only`` and ``-e address-and-prefix`` forms may not be used with the ``-4`` option.

+``-F release-rate``
+   Specifies the rate at which RELEASE requests are sent to a server.
+This value is only valid when used in conjunction with the exchange rate (given by ``-r rate``).
+Furthermore, the sum of this value and the renew-rate (given by ``-f rate``) must be equal to or less than the exchange rate value.

 ``-f renew-rate``
    Specifies the rate at which DHCPv4 or DHCPv6 renew requests are sent to a server.
    This value is only valid when used in conjunction with the exchange